Innovative mammal conservation

 Dr Steve Carter – Carnivore Programme Manager

+As Carnivore Programme Manager, Steve is responsible for VWTs portfolio of carnivore conservation projects and activities in line with the Trust’s Ten-year Strategy.
 Steve is a zoologist with a background in research on a number of mammal species, including water voles and badgers, and with a particular interest in the smaller carnivores.
 He has a PhD, from Royal Holloway University of London, on the impacts of introduced predators and their management for conservation.
-Steve joined the Trust in 2016 to develop the Trust's carnivore conservation and research programme.
 Prior to joining the Trust, Steve worked for many years as a wildlife biologist with the Animal and Plant Health Agency, managing projects on the development and deployment of TB vaccines for badgers.
+Steve holds a number of honorary positions including visiting lecturer, College of Life & Environmental Sciences, University of Exeter, member of IUCN Small Carnivore Specialist Group, The Mammal Society’s Scientific Advisory Committee and the Editorial Board of Mammal Communications.
+Steve joined the Trust in 2016.
 Office: Amberley, Gloucestershire.

 3-4 Bronsil Courtyard, Eastnor, Ledbury, Herefordshire HR8 1EP